Admiral Way North and South Bridges Seismic Retrofit

 As part of the Levy to Move Seattle, 16 bridges were selected for seismic retrofits, including the Admiral Way North and South Bridges.
 The Admiral Way North and South Bridges are older bridges built prior to modernizing the seismic design code.

 The bridges are on SW Admiral Way between 39th Ave SW and Walnut Ave SW, above Fairmont Ave SW.
-While it seems like one bridge when you’re traveling on it, the Admiral Way North and South Bridges are two bridges, side-by-side.
-Both bridges will be retrofitted, making them stronger and safer in the event of an earthquake.
+While it seems like one bridge when you’re traveling on it, the Admiral Way North and South Bridges are actually two bridges, side-by-side.
+Both will be retrofitted, making them stronger and safer in the event of an earthquake.

 We’re not planning on changing the current use and operation of the bridge.
 The planned seismic retrofits to the Admiral Way North and South Bridges include several modifications to strengthen existing bridge components and reduce the bridge’s vulnerability to earthquakes.
 The following are major construction elements: